-"Gloriously tipped with gold are the crest-ridges, and steadily the luster crawls down the steep rock-faces, until at last the glowing day is everwhere, save in those profound coverts where the cold, clear springs are hidden under tufted mosses and closely-twined arms of Fryads, and in the subterranean recesses of shaft, or tunnel, or stope, where the swart miner swings the sledge in pertpetual midnight"
+"But gloriously tipped with gold are the crest-ridges, and steadily the luster crawls down the steep rock-faces, until at last the glowing day is everywhere, save in those profound coverts where the cold, clear springs are hidden under tufted mosses and closely-twined arms of Dryads, and in the subterranean recesses of shaft, or tunnel, or stope, where the swart miner swings the sledge in perpetual midnight"

 From Camp and cabin: sketches of life and travel in the West by Rossiter Worthington Raymond from the chapter "The Ascent of Gray's Peak".

 "One can ride to the summit of Gray's Peak in a carriage, but we preferred to go on horseback.
 The morning was breezy and cloudless, the ascent gradual, and as we mounted higher and higher toward the clouds, the green valley with its shady nooks and silvery streams was as charming as glimpses of fairy land."